-Seek for Teens is a kerygmatic youth night style experience designed for junior high and high school aged teens to encounter the Gospel.
-Through games, discussions, witness sharings, and teachings, teens will get to know a God who is love and be given a shared vocabulary to engage in conversations of faith with their parents.
-Teens discover the good news of our faith, with Seek.
+Seek for Teens is an at-church youth night style experience designed for teens as they journey with their parents in the first steps of formation.
+Through games, discussions, video witnesses, and teachings teens will get to know a God who is love, be grounded in their primary identity as children of God, and be given a shared vocabulary to begin conversations of faith with their parents.